Spare Change News: History

 The first issue of Spare Change News was published on Friday, May 8, 1992.

 The newspaper's first managing editor, Tim Hobson, said at its founding that it would be "heavy on politics as well as discussion of homeless empowerment".
 He also said an important goal was to "put a face on the homeless to show that we're human beings".

 MIT Professor Noam Chomsky, together with his friend, the historian Howard Zinn, were some of the first major supporters of Spare Change News.

-In June 1993, one of the founders, James L. Shearer, appeared before the Boston City Council to accept a special commendation on behalf of Spare Change as the newspaper celebrated its one-year anniversary.
+In June 1993, one of the founders, James L. Shearer,"OBITUARY: James Leon Shearer", Parker Memorial Funeral Home, Lynn, Massachusetts, May 7, 2023.Marquard, Bryan, "James Shearer, who cofounded Spare Change News to aid homeless people, dies at 64", Boston Globe, May 12, 2023.
+Accessed February 8, 2025. appeared before the Boston City Council to accept a special commendation on behalf of Spare Change as the newspaper celebrated its one-year anniversary.

 In July 2002, Spare Change News and the Homeless Empowerment Project hosted the Seventh Annual Conference of the North American Street Newspaper Association.

 In May 2004, Spare Change News hired journalist Samuel Scott, who was a Boston University graduate as well as former Boston Courant reporter and Boston Globe editorial assistant, to be its first professional editor.
 He changed the tone of the paper from advocacy journalism to objective reporting on social issues and revamped it from a black-and-white broadsheet into a color tabloid.
 He was later executive director of the Homeless Empowerment Project.